CodingNomads/flask-webdev/content/s14_user_profiles/s14_p02_profile_editor.md

 #### View Function

-Your view function will be called `admin_edit_profile` and will be a handler for the endpoint `'/editprofile/<int:id>`.
+Your view function will be called `admin_edit_profile` and will be a handler for the endpoint `'/editprofile/<int:id>'`.
 It will be located in `main/views.py`.
-You'll need to also require the user be authenticated and has admin rights.
+You'll need to also require the user be authenticated and they will need to have admin rights.
 There are decorators for that. :)

 Yes, this time you have a dynamic route, where the `id` is the user's identification that the admin can edit.
 The view function should be very similar to the `edit_profile()` view function you made before, except now you need to accommodate the new fields and query for the user that needs to be edited.